-Role Description ⊞ FLICKER [High- frequency flicker reduction] Pressing the control allows shutter speed to be fine-tuned in increments as small as 1/96 EV.
-Press the control a second time to restore normal shutter-speed selection. • This option can be used to reduce flicker visible in the camera shooting display under high-frequency LED lighting or minimize localized banding in shots that include monitors with high-frequency LED displays. • For more information, see "High-Frequency Flicker Reduction" (□683).
-BKTS [Bracketing burst] If the control is pressed when an option other than [WB bracketing] is selected for [Auto bracketing] > [Auto bracketing set] in the photo shooting menu in continuous release mode, the camera will take all the shots in the current bracketing program and repeat the bracketing burst while the shutter-release button is pressed.
-In single-frame release mode, shooting will end after the first bracketing burst.
-If [WB bracketing] is selected for [Auto bracketing set], the camera will take pictures while the shutter-release button is pressed and apply white balance bracketing to each shot.
+Role Description ⊞FLICKER [High- frequency flicker reduction] Pressing the control allows shutter speed to be fine-tuned in smaller increments.
+Press the control a second time to restore normal shutter-speed selection. • For more information, see "High-Frequency Flicker Reduction" (□683).
+BMT⊒ [Bracketing burst] • If the control is pressed when an option other than [WB bracketing] is selected for [Auto bracketing] > [Auto bracketing set] in the photo shooting menu in continuous release mode, the camera will take all the shots in the current bracketing program and repeat the bracketing burst while the shutter-release button is pressed.
+In single-frame release mode, shooting will end after the first bracketing burst. • If [WB bracketing] is selected for [Auto bracketing set], the camera will take pictures while the shutter-release button is pressed and apply white balance bracketing to each shot.

 Role Description G ≠88 [Sync. release selection] When [Synchronized release] is selected for [Connect to other cameras] in the network menu, or when a wireless remote controller is used for synchronized release, the chosen control can be used to toggle between remote release and master or synchronized release.
-The options available depend on the setting chosen for Custom Setting d5 [Sync. release mode options]. • The following options are available when [Sync] is selected for [Sync. release mode options]: • [Master release only] (\Omega=\frac{1}{2}): Keep the control pressed to take pictures with the master camera only. • [Remote release only] (\text{in}=\frac{1}{2}): Keep the control pressed to take pictures only with the remote cameras. • The following options are available when [No sync] is selected for [Sync. release mode options]: • [Synchronized release] (\Omega=\frac{1}{2}): Keep the control pressed to synchronize the releases on the master and remote cameras. • [Remote release only] (\text{in}=\frac{1}{2}): Keep the control pressed to take pictures only with the remote cameras.
+The options available depend on the setting chosen for Custom Setting d5 [Sync. release mode options]. • The following options are available when [Sync] is selected for [Sync. release mode options]: • [Master release only] (\Omega=\text{8}): Keep the control pressed to take pictures with the master camera only. • [Remote release only] (\text{8}=\text{8}): Keep the control pressed to take pictures only with the remote cameras. • The following options are available when [No sync] is selected for [Sync. release mode options]: • [Synchronized release] (\Omega=\text{8}): Keep the control pressed to synchronize the releases on the master and remote cameras. • [Remote release only] (\text{8}=\text{8}): Keep the control pressed to take pictures only with the remote cameras.

 Role Description +[RAW] [+ RAW] If a JPEG option is currently selected for image quality, "RAW" will appear in the shooting display and an NEF (RAW) copy will be recorded with the next picture taken after the control is pressed.
 The original image quality setting will be restored when you remove your finger from the shutter-release button or press the control again, canceling [+ RAW].
 NEF (RAW) copies are recorded at the settings currently selected for [RAW recording] in the photo shooting menu.
 SL [Silent mode] Press the control to enable silent mode.
-Press again to disable. ⇔OFF [Live view info display off] Press the control to hide icons and other information in the shooting display.
+Press again to disable. ₾OFF [Live view info display off] Press the control to hide icons and other information in the shooting display.
 Press again to view. = [Framing grid] Press the control to display a framing grid.
 To hide the grid, press the control again.
-The display type can be selected using Custom Setting d16 [Grid type].
-Q [Zoom on/off] Press the control to zoom the display in on the area around the current focus point.
+The display type can be selected using Custom Setting d16 [Grid type]. Θ. [Zoom on/off] Press the control to zoom the display in on the area around the current focus point.
 Press again to cancel zoom.